tjcrozier/CSCE-3444.001-Group-1/README.md

 - **Interactive Chat Tutor**
   An AI-powered tutor that reads your active file and answers questions or provides exercises specific to its content.
 Open it with `Ctrl+Alt+C` and ask about your code directly.

+- **Voice Input for Tutor Chat**
+  Use your microphone to ask questions instead of typing them.
+Trigger voice input with a shortcut or mic button in the chat panel.

 - **Auto-Detection of Missing Tools**
   Automatically prompts users to install **Pylint** if it’s not found.